-Types of Opal
+Origin of Opal

-Basic Features of Opal
+Appearance of Opal

 Opals are also known to have several healing properties.
 In the medieval times, Opals were used to cure eye diseases.
 There is some healing ability, which varies according to the different types of Opals.

 Opal is a mystifying gem, as each one appears different and has delicate beauty.
 It has always been one of the most popular gems of all times.
 It passes massive amounts of energy.
-Various opal imitations and also synthetic opals are available in the market nowadays.
-So, it is very necessary that one should have a professional consultation before purchasing.